Social networking opens up a new avenue for those of us who were not born to be social butterflies

-Be realistic in your expectations.
-They are great tools for exchanging ideas and information, finding potential partners or suppliers.
+Be realistic about your expectations.
+They are great tools for exchanging ideas and information and finding potential partners or suppliers.
 If you are thinking of using it to try and make instant connections and source new customers, you may be very disappointed.
-In that way, social networking is a lot like the real thing – it is a buyer’s market.
+Social networking is a lot like the real thing in that way – it is a buyer’s market.
 That doesn’t mean you shouldn’t actively think about how to use it as a business development tool.
 But you will need to apply the same rules you would in any networking endeavour.

 Here are a few of the best practices I’ve collected (but not necessarily used):

 To be effective at any networking effort, you need to commit to it.
 Don’t follow my example and treat it like a buffet.
 Instead, find something you like, get to know it, and use it.
 And be assertive about it.

 Remember – it’s a networking tool.
 Your goal should be more than just to ‘connect’ with people.
 You need to highlight your capabilities and clearly state your objectives when you invite someone to join your network.
 Of all the requests to connect I’ve received, only one has asked me to write a recommendation.
 Now that is someone whose purpose is clear, and serious.
 And I admire him.
 Perhaps I’ll try it!

 You are networking for a reason.
 When you are part of any networking community there is an explicit understanding that everyone is there for a reason.
 Help people understand how they can help you.
 It is up to them whether they choose to, but at least you have made it easier for them.